 Expats may assume that buying a car in Canada will need to be one of their first and most urgent purchases.
 The country is certainly vast.
-While in certain locations it will be absolutely necessary to purchase an auto fairly quickly, Canada’s larger cities often boast world-class public transport infrastructure.
-Depending on where you live within the metropolis, buying a car may not only not be unnecessary, it may be ill-advised.
+While in certain locations it will be absolutely necessary to purchase a vehicle fairly quickly, Canada’s larger cities often boast world-class public transport infrastructure.
+Depending on where one lives within the metropolis, buying a car may not only not be unnecessary, it may be ill-advised.

-Thus, before you start perusing the listings and haggling with hopeful car dealers, take some time to evaluate your destination, and to understand the dynamics of the city’s orientation and the means of getting around.
+Thus, before perusing the listings and haggling with hopeful car dealers, new arrivals should take some time to evaluate their destination, and to understand the dynamics of the city’s orientation and the means of getting around.

-If you do decide that buying a car is a must, you’ll need to first and foremost organise the logistics surrounding a legal driver’s license.
+If deciding that buying a car is a must, one will need to first and foremost organise the logistics surrounding a legal driver’s licence.

-From there, as in most places, it’s a matter of balancing the push and pull of your budget with your priorities and requirements.
+From there, as in most places, it’s a matter of balancing the push and pull of one's budget with their priorities and requirements.
 Canada has a robust automobile market, and it’s possible to purchase nearly any type of new or used car.
-Do note though, it will be necessary to get car insurance before you get behind the wheel.
+Do note, though, it will be necessary to get car insurance before getting behind the wheel.

 Buying a new or used car in Canada

-Apart from your budget and obvious requirements, expats should also consider what kind of purpose their car will serve.
-If you’re keen to take advantage of the soaring Canadian mountains and national parks, you may want to flirt with the idea of buying a vehicle with four-wheel drive; whereas if you’re primarily interested in something zippy that can fit into the small parking spaces associated with Vancouver or Toronto, then something compact is the best way to go.
+Apart from their budget and obvious requirements, expats should also consider what kind of purpose their car will serve.
+If keen to take advantage of the soaring Canadian mountains and national parks, new arrivals may want to flirt with the idea of buying a vehicle with four-wheel drive capability; whereas if primarily interested in something zippy that can fit into the small parking spaces associated with Vancouver or Toronto, then something compact is the best way to go.

-Similarly, you’ll have to choose to buy a new or used car from a dealership, or a used car from a private seller.
+Similarly, expats will have the choice of buying a new or used car from a dealership, or a used car from a private seller.

-The obvious benefits of buying from dealerships is the fact that even used cars often come with warranties, plus, these service providers can often help you arrange necessary paperwork on-site, like your car insurance and your registration.
+The obvious benefit of buying from dealerships is the fact that even used cars often come with warranties.
+These service providers can often also help arrange necessary paperwork on-site, like car insurance and vehicle registration.

-That said, if you don’t mind putting in a little extra leg-work, buying a used car from a private seller can be a great way to bag a bargain and avoid the painstaking diatribes often associated with car salesman (that’s right, some things are universal – even in Canada!).
+That said, if one doesn't mind putting in a little extra legwork, buying a used car from a private seller can be a great way to bag a bargain.

 Buying a used car from a private seller

-Canada has lots of online car-buying portals, such as Autonet and Auto123, that allow you to compare the costs of vehicles, their amenities and their mileage and history.
-Thus, buying a car from a private seller can be a largely transparent process, in the way that you’ll be able to have a relatively good idea about what kind of asking price is acceptable.
+Canada has lots of online car-buying portals, such as Autonet and Auto123, that allow buyers to compare the costs of vehicles, their amenities and their mileage and history.
+Thus, buying a car from a private seller can be a largely transparent process in the sense that one will be able to have a relatively good idea about what kind of asking price is acceptable.
 Online classifieds like Craigslist and Kijiji can also be a great place to start looking for car listings.

 As is the case anywhere in the world, expats should always ask to see the service histories of vehicles before purchasing a used car from a private seller in Canada.
-It’s also acceptable to request that you be allowed to take the car for a test drive and take the car to a mechanic for an inspection.
+It’s also acceptable to request to take the car for a test drive and take it to a mechanic for an inspection.

-If buying privately, you’ll be responsible for organising your own third-party insurance and driver’s license plates.
-In order to do this, you’ll need the seller to fill out forms that make the transfer of car ownership official.
+If buying privately, the buyer will be responsible for organising their own third-party insurance and driver’s licence plates.
+In order to do this, they’ll need the seller to fill out forms that make the transfer of car ownership official.

 Car insurance in Canada

-Before you can legally drive in Canada, you will need to insure, register, and license your new vehicle.
-If purchasing a new or used auto from a dealer, you can perform all of these procedures on-site on the day of purchase.
-On the other hand, if purchasing from a private seller, you will need to bear the brunt of completing the paperwork yourself.
+Before a person can legally drive their car in Canada, they will need to insure, register and license their new vehicle.
+If purchasing a new or used car from a dealer, they can perform all of these procedures on-site on the day of purchase.
+On the other hand, if purchasing from a private seller, the buyer will need to bear the brunt of completing the paperwork personally.

 Insurance is the most important duty of a car owner.
 Not only is it required by federal law, but it is the prerequisite for obtaining registration and licence plates.
-The minimum amount of third-party liability insurance is $200,000 in most provinces (and $50,000 in Québec).
+Each province has a minimum amount of third-party liability insurance that is required.
 Similarly, most provinces require drivers to insure for medical expenses and loss of income resulting from a driving-related injury.

 Types of car insurance:

-Third-party liability insurance (for cases when you cause damage or injury to another driver),
+Third-party liability insurance (for cases when one causes damage or injury to another driver)

-Collision insurance (for cases when you damage your own car)
+Collision insurance (for cases when a driver damages their own car)

-Comprehensive insurance (for cases when your car is stolen or vandalized)
+Comprehensive insurance (for cases when one's car is stolen or vandalised)

 Getting an affordable car insurance deal

-First of all, any car insurance will depend on a slew of documents that include your Canadian driver’s licence and driving record, your whereabouts (name and address), the specifications of your car, information about your past and present insurers (if any), and information about your past claims.
+First of all, any car insurance will depend on a slew of documents that include one's Canadian driver’s licence and driving record, their location (name and address), the specifications of their car, information about their past and present insurers (if any), and information about their past claims.

-If you do not have a “full licence,” also known as G licence, it is time to sit the driving test.
-The more comprehensive your licence, the lower your insurance fees will be.
-Even if you have an active insurance policy and have just upgraded your licence, you should inform your agent of your achievement.
-Chances are that you will get a discount upon your next policy renewal.
+If an expat does not have a full Canadian licence, also known as a G licence, they should consider getting one as soon as possible after arriving in the country.
+The more comprehensive one's licence, the lower their insurance fees will be.
+Even if they have an active insurance policy and have just upgraded their licence, a driver should inform their agent of their achievement.
+Chances are that they will get a discount upon their next policy renewal.

-Even though your insurance fees (premiums) are dependent on your driving skills and driving record, the two most important factors determining the price of your insurance are the value and “riskiness” of your car.
-Cheaper cars will naturally attract lower premiums and more expensive cars will have you pay extra.
-This relationship can, however, be distorted by the probability of your car being stolen.
+Even though a person's insurance fees (premiums) are dependent on their driving skills and driving record, the two most important factors determining the price of insurance are the value and “riskiness” of their car.
+Cheaper cars will naturally attract lower premiums and more expensive cars will have the owner pay extra.
+This relationship can, however, be distorted by the probability of one's car being stolen.
 Some cars are naturally more prone to theft for various reasons and will thus attract higher premiums.
-On the other hand, installing an alarm and other anti-theft mechanisms into your vehicle will decrease its riskiness and thus your insurance cost.
+On the other hand, installing an alarm and other anti-theft mechanisms into the vehicle will decrease its riskiness and thus the insurance cost.

-If you are driving an old car — or if you are purchasing an older second-hand vehicle — consider whether the car’s value warrants the cost of collision coverage.
-If your car is worth very little, it may not be in your best interest to pay collision insurance on it.
-Instead, you may just prepare to write the car off if it was to be severely damaged and purchase a new vehicle instead.
-This way, you might be able to save money on collision insurance without being exposed to too much risk.
+If driving an old car — or if purchasing an older second-hand vehicle — consider whether the car’s value warrants the cost of collision coverage.
+If a car is worth very little, it may not be in one's best interest to pay collision insurance on it.
+Instead, the owner may just prepare to write the car off if it was to be severely damaged and purchase a new vehicle instead.
+This way, they might be able to save money on collision insurance without being exposed to too much risk.

-Maintain a clean driving record.
-Obey the rules and drive responsibly so that you do not collect traffic tickets or incur damage to you or other people while driving.
-Every offence or accident that you cause can increase your insurance premiums.
+Expats should endeavour to maintain a clean driving record, obeying the rules and driving responsibly so that they do not collect traffic tickets or incur damage to their or other people's vehicles while driving.
+Every offence or accident that a person causes can increase their insurance premiums.

 Making an insurance claim in Canada

 Insurers must be contacted no later than seven days after the accident about any collision that was reported to the police and any event that may need to be claimed under the insurance policy.
-If you are trying to claim under another driver’s insurance policy, contact his or her insurer yourself within the first seven days after the accident.
+If trying to claim under another driver’s insurance policy, one should contact his or her insurer personally within the first seven days after the accident.

-Write a “proof of loss” detailing and summarizing all of your damages that you want the insurer to pay up for you.
-Keep official receipts from the repair shop so that you can support your proof of loss statement.
+The insured should write a “proof of loss” detailing and summarising all of the damages that they want the insurer to pay up for them.
+It's important to keep official receipts from the repair shop to support the proof of loss statement.

-Talk with your insurer to find out what other documents might be necessary and what the deadlines for their submission are.
+It's also advised to talk with one's insurer to find out what other documents might be necessary and what the deadlines for their submission are.

 Car registration in Canada

-Before you can register your car, you will have to fill in the registration form and accompany it with a few documents.
-Every province has its own transportation bureau that will give you a form to fill in.
+Before a driver can register their vehicle, they will have to fill in the registration form and accompany it with a few documents.
+Every province has its own transportation bureau that will provide a form to fill in.
 Be ready to pay a registration fee that includes motor vehicle taxes.

-your driver’s licence, which will be referenced by a so-called ‘Master Number’ or ‘Client Master Number’ consisting of a personally-identifying identity token
+a driver’s licence, which will be referenced by a so-called ‘Master Number’ or ‘Client Master Number’ consisting of a personally identifying identity token

-the certificate of sale of the car, which includes the Vehicle Identification Number (VIN) that uniquely identifies your car
+the certificate of sale of the car, which includes the Vehicle Identification Number (VIN) that uniquely identifies the car

 the certificate of title of the car (proof of ownership, also known as the ‘pink slip’), signed by both the seller and the buyer